neuropoly/data-management/git-annex.md

 git annex init
 git annex dead here # make sure *this* copy isn't shared to others; the repo should be shared via the server

-# Here, copy in or create initial files, wherever they are from
+# Here, copy in or create initial files, wherever they are from:
-# <...>
+# rsync, wget, curl, tar, dropbox, etc <...>

 git add .
 git commit -m "Initial data"